antoniodegou/web-portfolio-mod1/README.md

 * Implement the website in React
 * Ditch form spree and have a more robust implementation of server-side form.
 * Ditch bootstrap to use Tailwind; it seems to be more of an industry standard.
+* Substitute CDN use with a more streamlined approach with more advanced configurations of ViteJS.

 ---